Lyaness, the cocktail bar at Sea Containers, had some big boots to fill.

 In one word?
 Impressive.

-Normally I hate a concept menu, anything that takes you longer to work out how and what to order than it would to drink the cocktail is, IMHO, a massive fail.
+Normally, we’re not too keen on a concept menu – anything that takes you longer to work out how and what to order than it would to drink the cocktail is, in our opinion, a massive fail.

 While Lyaness’ cocktail list could be described as a concept menu – the concept is pretty simple.
-The 21 drinks are organised by seven key ingredients – King Monkey Nut, Purple Pineapple, Infinite Banana, ONYX, Aromatised Milk Wine, Old Fashioned Whisky and Ultra Raspberry.
+The drinks are organised by five key ingredients – Oyster Honey, Blood Curaçao, Green Sauce Liqueur, Malt and Grass Amazake, and Fruit Furikake.

 Some you’ll recognise, others you won’t – that’s fine – the very descriptive menu should give you an idea of what to expect.

-Safe to say, I’ve never gotten as far as ordering off-menu.
-I’ve visited Lyaness a few times and the biggest challenge is choosing which of the drinks to order.
+Safe to say, we’ve never gotten as far as ordering off-menu.
+We’ve visited Lyaness a few times and the biggest challenge is choosing which of the drinks to order.

 Looking for something a little richer?
-The Air Mail – made up of lemon cacao butter, Plymouth gin, king monkey nut, cognac and bubbles – is rich and smooth, the perfect segue into the evening.
+The Blood Brown Derby – made up of Maker’s Mark, Blood Curaçao, grapefruit honey, and fermented rose – is rich and tangy, the perfect segue into the evening.